Version: 2022.3

 Unity Mars provides purpose-built authoring tools and better workflows for creating AR applications.

 • Plain-language authoring: You can define simple rules that can be stated in plain language like, “on every horizontal surface, create grass,” to specify how your app content should augment a scene based on the AR features detected by a user’s device.
-See A plain-language approach to authoring AR for more information.

 • Proxy-based workflow: you add proxies to a scene to represent real-world AR features.
 You can set conditions and actions on your proxies to specify how your app should respond when a matching object is detected in the real world.
 For example, you can add a proxy to a scene that activates whenever a suitable horizontal plane is detected.